1925 St. Louis Cardinals season

 The 1925 St. Louis Cardinals season was the team's 44th season in St. Louis, Missouri and the 34th season in the National League.
-The Cardinals went 77–76 during the season and finished 4th in the National League.
+The Cardinals went from 77–76 during the season and finished fourth in the National League.

 Regular season

 Early in the 1925 season, second baseman Rogers Hornsby was named player-manager of the Cardinals, replacing Branch Rickey, whose professorial style of managing had gone over the heads of most of his players.
 Immediately after taking over, Hornsby told his fellow players, "Let's cut this baloney and just play ball."
 They went 64–51 the rest of the way.

 The 1925 season also brought Hornsby's second triple crown.
 He posted a .403 batting average with 39 home runs and 143 RBI.
 He was named the National League's Most Valuable Player, having barely missed the award in 1924.
 His .756 slugging percentage that year is the highest in the National League during the 20th century.